Frumple/mrt-file-server/README.md

 # MRT File Server

-A simple Flask web application that allows players to upload and download map item .dat files and WorldEdit schematics to a Minecraft server.
+A Flask web application that allows players to upload/download WorldEdit schematics and NBT map .dat files to a Minecraft server.
 This application also hosts world download files for players to use in their own offline single-player games.

-This application was built for the **[Minecart Rapid Transit (MRT) Minecraft Server](https://www.minecartrapidtransit.net)**.
+This application was built and is currently in use for the **[Minecart Rapid Transit (MRT) Minecraft Server](https://www.minecartrapidtransit.net)**.

 <div align="center">
   <img src="https://github.com/Frumple/mrt-file-server/blob/master/homepage.png" />